PaulPavlis/M3_BigData_MachineLearning/README.md

 # Using this project

+## Important: Since github decided my lfs space is not enough, the data can be found at: https://1drv.ms/u/s!Akm5cFGjLfsviOBMlDX97-TNY55ugQ?e=R4B7YS

 If you want to work with the full amont of data, you need to install git lfs (large file storage).
 Follow the instructions at:

 ```